mkicjn/c2kanren/README.md

 This is a small project inspired by a number of sources, but it does what it says on the tin.

+*Note: The experimental branch has been merged, introducing some additions and changes that are not yet be reflected below.*

 The main files:
 * `lisp.c` - a simple Lisp interpreter with full tail-call optimization and aggressive garbage collection
 * `ukanren.lisp` - a port of microKanren to that Lisp, with useful macros and reification